 How can ballots be returned?
 Voters will be able return ballots:

 - Drop ballots in a secure drop box – Madison residents can utilize the drop box at the Kings Road commuter lot behind the Public Safety Building.
 These have video cameras 24 hours a day and are weather- and tamper-proof.
 They are picked up directly by your county Board of Elections staffers;

 - Bring it any time prior to Election Day to the Morris county Board of Elections.
-You will need to present an ID proving that you are the voter and that’s your ballot;
+The Clerk’s office will be open Saturday, October 24 and Saturday, October 31 from 8:00am to 12:00pm.
+Regular office hours are Monday-Friday from 8:30am to 4:00pm.

 - Mail it as soon as you receive it through the postal service;